Teoscar Hernández Player Props: Mariners vs. Angels

-The Seattle Mariners, including Teoscar Hernandez (.375 on-base percentage in past 10 games, 89 points above season-long percentage), battle starter Patrick Sandoval and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.
+On Sunday, Teoscar Hernandez (.366 on-base percentage in past 10 games, 81 points above season-long percentage) and the Seattle Mariners play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 4:07 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Angels.
+In his previous game he had a one-hit performance (1-for-5) against the Angels.

 Teoscar Hernández Game Info & Props vs. the Angels